Callista Chimombo: Political career

-As of 2005, she was Secretary of the Malawi Women's Caucus.
+As of 2005, she was Secretary of the Malawi Parliamentary Women's Caucus.

 She served as a member of Parliament for Likangala Constituency in the district of Zomba.
 She also was a member of the Pan-African Parliament and was Minister of Tourism and Culture in Malawi.
 She became First Lady of Malawi after marrying Bingu wa Mutharika.

 First Lady of Malawi

 After her marriage to Bingu Wa Mutharika, she was the first lady of Malawi until the death of Mutharika on 5 April 2012.
 Mutharika was a politically vocal first lady.
 She publicly weighed in on the decision by the DPP to fire the first and second vice-president by stating that Joyce Banda (who had not publicly expressed an interest to run as President) was not qualified to run as president.
 She stated that Banda's supporters were tantalizing themselves by drawing parallels with Liberian first female President Ellen Johnson Sirleaf.
-Some analysts have suggested that she may bid to run for Presidency in 2014.
+Some suggested that she may have considered running for President in 2014.